Honors in the Major

 The senior thesis is required for those who wish to be considered for departmental honors and optional for all other seniors.
 There is a specific list of requirements.
 Students wishing to pursue a senior honors thesis need to do the following:

 - They should discuss their interest of pursuing a senior thesis with their academic advisor, and narrow down options for topics and thesis supervisors by spring semester of their junior year.
+They should also set up a meeting with the DUS in the spring semester of their junior year to discuss the logistics of registering for AS 180.521 and AS 180.522, the two senior thesis courses.
 They should meet with their potential thesis supervisor by spring semester of their junior year as well.

 - In the fall semester of senior year, the student should register for Research in Economics (AS 180.521) for two credits.
 During this semester, they will work with their thesis supervisor to flesh out the research that they intend to complete in the spring.
 If successful, this semester’s work will culminate in a formal senior thesis proposal.
 The proposal should lay out the student’s research agenda, making clear that the proposal is feasible, and that the topic warrants the research time.
 This course is worth two credits.